 We work to ensure that rail markets are competitive and fair – for passengers, freight customers, railway operators and taxpayers.

-We do this by fully integrating our economic, competition and consumer functions and powers.
+We do this by integrating our economic, competition and consumer functions and powers.
 Economic powers are an effective tool in addressing barriers to market entry and, in particular, tackling any incumbent advantages arising from ownership of key facilities and infrastructure.
-Competition powers can be used effectively to protect new entry and ensure conditions for its growth, to send out powerful signals as to what is and is not an appropriate response by incumbents to new entry occurring.
+Competition powers can be used effectively to protect new entry and ensure conditions for its growth, and to send out powerful signals as to what is and is not an appropriate response by incumbents to new entry occurring.

 The powers we use to promote competition are set out below:

 - Monitoring markets: carrying out market reviews, formal market studies under the Enterprise Act 2002 and making directions to businesses to correct market distortions or address undesirable developments under the Railways (Access, Management and Licensing of Railway Undertakings) Regulations 2016.

 - Assessing applications for access to the network.

 - Investigating companies who are in breach of competition law.
 See details of current and past investigations.

 The Competition Act 1998 prohibits any agreement, business practice or conduct which has, or could have, a damaging effect on competition in the United Kingdom.